sihemlerari/documentary_store/README.md

 - Served as useful documentation for the app's expected behavior.
 - Made refactoring easier and safer.
 - Since the app was relatively simple, I didn't fully experience the step-by-step problem-solving that TDD is known for in more complex projects.

+## Missing Features

+- Currently, the app does not support changing the displayed currency.
+Adding support for **DZD (Algerian Dinar)** would be beneficial, especially for Chargily payments.

 ## Contribution